 Brian Lyons

-Director for Diversity, Equity, Inclusion
+Director of Campus and Community Engagement

 2700 W. 15th Street, Plano, TX 75075

-Brian.Lyons@pisd.edu
+brian.lyons@pisd.edu

 469-752-8910

 Reports can be made at any time and by any person, including during non-business hours, by mail, phone, or email.
 During district business hours, reports may also be made in person.
 Upon the district receiving notice or an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with the process described at FFH(LOCAL).